RobertBehring/PAgCASA-Report-Emailer/README.md

 Users may enable the required services and permissions using either the GCP Console or by uncommenting and updating the required fields in config/setup.sh.

 **Installation**
 Prior to running the command navigate to `config/setup.sh` and each function's `.env` file and update all required project information.
+In any bucket of your choosing, include a .csv file with all the email addresses that you'd like to recieve the data report, ensuring that the first column of that .csv file contains only email addresses.
 In the gcloud CLI, enable file execution then run the configuration file as shown, substituing DATA_BUCKET_NAME with the name of your GCP Data Bucket:
 ```bash
 python chmod u+x ./config/setup.sh